 The average 12-year old player (who is 12 1/2) is about 5 feet tall, while the average 11-year old player is 3 inches shorter.
 Because there is a limit to how fast a kid can swing a bat, players will do well to abandon their drop 13 bats in favor of a heavier bat.
 Kids below 5 feet tall will want to be in the drop 12 to drop 10 range, while bigger kids will range from drop 10 to drop 8.

-A 30″ bat will be typical, or 31″ for bigger kids, with weight ranging from 19 oz. to 22 oz.
-I recommend avoiding 32″ bats, even for the very biggest kids.
-In my discussions with coaches, even big 12-year-olds with the most expensive, low MOI bats can’t control a 32″ bat very well, and will usually see batting average plummet with the longer bat.
-Increasing weight to 22 oz or higher or choosing an end loaded style of bat will be a better option than going beyond 31″ for big players ready to swing a higher MOI bat.
+A 30″ bat will be typical, or 31″ for bigger kids, with weight ranging from 19 oz. to 23 oz.
+Most players will struggle with 32″ bats.
+Even big 12-year-olds with the most expensive, low MOI bats often have difficulty controlling a 32″ bats, though occasionally you run across a player who can handle 32″.
+Increasing weight beyond 22 oz or choosing an end loaded style of bat will be a better option than going beyond 31″ for big players ready to swing a higher MOI bat.

 Also worth considering at this age is having one bat for practice, and a different bat for games.
 Practice bats are often an ounce or two heavier or more end-loaded to help build muscles.
 Using a wood bat or one-piece aluminum bat (without jumbo-sized sweet spots) for practice is best so that players get the vibrational feedback from poorly hit balls needed to help improve their swing.
 Having a bat during a game that has a bigger sweet spot and features that help swing speed or pop may enable the player to get to get to first base safely off poorly hit balls more frequently than if they were using the practice bat.